-- be 18 years of age by the application deadline and provide a copy of birth certificate - meet all requirements for admission to Black River Technical College - meet all requirements of the Arkansas Department of Health, Division of Emergency Services - provide proof of current American Heart Association, Healthcare Provider, CPR certification - Arkansas State EMT Certification - submit three letters of recommendation - complete physical exam documenting good physical and mental health - be interviewed by the EMT-Paramedic program admissions committee - pass a drug screen once enrolled in the EMT-Paramedic program - pass a criminal background check (CBC) at the student's expense
+- be 18 years of age by the application deadline and provide a copy of birth certificate - meet all requirements for admission to Black River Technical College - meet all requirements of the Arkansas Department of Health, Division of Emergency Services - provide proof of current American Heart Association, Healthcare Provider, CPR certification - EMT Certification from state of residence - submit three letters of recommendation - complete physical exam documenting good physical and mental health - be interviewed by the EMT-Paramedic program admissions committee; pass a drug screen once enrolled in the EMT-Paramedic program - pass a criminal background check (CBC) at the student's expense - must have access to high speed internet through a laptop, tablet or personal computer.
+Cell phone access may not be adequate

-First Semester (Fall) Credits
+First Semester (Fall)

-~ENG 1003 Freshman English I 3 EMS 2009 Emergency Medical Technician 9
+~ENG 1003 Freshman English I 3

+EMS 2009 Emergency Medical Technician 9

 Second Semester (Spring)

 ~CA 1903 Introduction to Computer Concepts 3

 ~ENG 1013 Freshman English II OR

 ~ENG 1023 Technical Writing 3

-~MATH 1213 Math for Healthcare Professionals 3
+~MTH 1213 Math for Healthcare Professionals 3

 Social Science Elective 3

+A final grade of "C", or higher, is required in each core course.
 Students must successfully complete the Emergency Medical Technician class (EMS 2009) and pass the National Registry of Emergency Technicians (NREMT) basic test.
 Students are required to provide a copy of their EMT-basic card (State or NREMT) before enrolling in the paramedic core classes.
 In the event that they have not received their EMT-B cards, students are required to contact the instructor for further instruction.

 Third Semester (Fall)

-EMS 1203 Paramedic Practicum One

-EMS 1213 Paramedic One13
+EMS 1203 Paramedic Practicum One 3 EMS 1213 Paramedic One 13

 Fourth Semester (Spring)

-EMS 1304 Paramedic Practicum Two4
+EMS 1304 Paramedic Practicum Two 4

-EMS 1313 Paramedic Two13
+EMS 1313 Paramedic Two 13

 Fifth Semester (Intersession and Summer I)

-EMS 2103 Paramedic Practicum Three
+EMS 2103 Paramedic Practicum Three 3

-EMS 2105 Paramedic Three5
+EMS 2105 Paramedic Three 5

 Sixth Semester (Summer II)

-EMS 2203 Practicum Four
+EMS 2203 Practicum Four 3

-See General Education Requirements course descriptions.

 Clinical observation will be scheduled in the following areas:

-Emergency Department
+- Emergency Department

-Intensive Care
+- Intensive Care

+- Surgery Department

-Surgery DepartmentOB/Newborn Nursery
+- OB/Newborn Nursery

-Pediatrics
+- Pediatrics

-Mental Health
+- Mental Health

-336 Hours of Paramedic ambulance internship will be scheduled in a combination of the following areas:
+388 Hours of Paramedic ambulance internship are required.

-Hospital based ambulance service

-Fire Department based ambulance service

-Private based ambulance service
+If the EMT-Paramedic student is a registered nurse, or licensed practical nurse, certain hours of clinical requirements may be waived by the program and medical director.